alicegodden/polarbear/README.md

-# Glacial ice subpopulation of polar bears exhibits divergent transposon activity
+# Diverging transposon activity among polar bear sub-populations inhabiting different climate zones

 RNA-seq pipeline was run according to nf-core rnaseq -r 3.9.
 Full software versions of all tools in the RNA-seq pipeline can be found here: software_versions_nfcore.yml